Pocket Patrol Pack

 What is great about this item is that it is one of the earliest GI Joe releases from 1983 and it always great to have an early item like this in the collection.

-This item was actually picked up for me when I went on a first “date” with this super cute Mod girl that was into vintage items in the early 1990’s.
+This item was actually picked up for me when I went on a first “date” with this super cute Mod girl that was into vintage items in the early 1990s.
 Of course we hit up thrift stores and she found it in a huge bin of toys for $.25 and bought it for me.
-Later she stopped being a Mod, became really weird, became a lesbian for about a year then got knocked up by some idiot guy who quickly left her for another girl.
+Later she stopped being a Mod, became really weird, then got knocked up by some idiot guy who quickly left her for another girl.
 After being super cool to her for so many years, the loser girl had the nerve to be snotty to me.
 Looking at the Pocket Patrol Pack I know I received the better part of our friendship.

 ©2010 Article and Pictures by Leonardo Flores